 Dr Edward Ballard stressed the 'importance of the industry, second only to alkali manufacture'.

-The point that effluvia was waste and contrary to the interests of the manufacturer was no doubt hammered home by William!
+The point that effluvia was a waste and a cost and contrary to the interests of the manufacturer and was no doubt hammered home by William!
 A manure process 'linked' to glue making was a no brainer.
 The process at Miles Platting was described by Ballard as an example of best practice.

 In 1853 Thomas Vickers built on the success of the Manchester Bone & Manure Works when he announced in The Chester Chronicle the erection of his new works at Rookery Bridge, Sandbach.
 The location can be pin pointed as 'Rookery Mills Bone' on the 1875 OS map.

 In 1854 The Newton Heath Chemical Works adjacent to land belonging to Mr Thomas Vickers was for sale.
 Was this the site of the Manchester Bone & Manure Works?
-To the north & west land owned by Mr Thomas Vickers, to the east Hulme Hall Road and to the south the Rochdale Canal and land owned by the Dean & Canons of Manchester ... there, clearly marked today is Vickers Street !
-This district of Ancoats became a cradle of the Industrial Revolution and from the late 18th century onwards, Ancoats was a thriving industrial district.
-The village occupies the land that roughly lies between the River Medlock and the River Irk.
+To the north & west was land owned by Mr Thomas Vickers, to the east was Hulme Hall Road and to the south the Rochdale Canal and land owned by the Dean & Canons of Manchester ... there, clearly marked today is Vickers Street.
+This district of Ancoats became a cradle of the Industrial Revolution and from the late 18th century onwards Ancoats was a thriving industrial district.
+The village occupied the land that roughly lies between the River Medlock and the River Irk.
 And just a little way down the Irk was the C H Smith bone works and the infamous 'Gibraltar'.